Value For Money in The Three Valleys

 Courchevel 1650 - Chez Le Gaulois Snack Bar - another melted Raclette cheese butties place.

 Méribel - Rond Point, Saisonnaires pitcher of lager from €14.
 Bottle of Prosecco €24.
 BBQ food outside is decent value, restaurant service more expensive but decent quality.
-Pizzas in restaurant are good too.
+Pizzas in restaurant are good too and you get butter with your bread without asking!

 The Méribel/Courchevel La Folie Douce at the Saulire Express mid-station has a self-service restaurant which is not bad value especially if you've got a meal deal voucher or are with someone with a discount card - selected mains and a soft drink for €12.
 The Fruitery full service restaurant is a step up mind with the French Onion Soup starter (white and brown soups) around €30 (amazing though!).

-Sadly we've lost Jacks and Evos for reasonable value food and drink in Méribel for Winter 2019.
+Sadly we've lost Evos for reasonable value food and drink in Méribel from Winter 2019 but Jack's is back on the site of Meribar for Winter 2020.

 Mottaret - Cafe Del Motte do some great BBQ deals including the green menu - Salad or Soup / Burger & Chips / Wine or Beer for €9.95 (Saisonnaires get desert & coffee too).

 Mottaret - Fast Food, The Americana (chip butty / burger stand) around €11.
-The Chrismaran around the corner no loner does cheap beers though.
+The Chrismaran around the corner no longer does cheap beers though and has been renamed and rebranded for Winter 2020 - no reports yet

 St Martin - on piste Le Loy, good value plat du jour, often complimentary digestif too!